Iran’s Khamenei promises ‘Israel will be punished’ for Syria strike

 “Having failed to destroy the will of the resistance front, the Zionist regime [Israel] has put blind assassinations back on its agenda to save itself,” he said.

-Hezbollah, the Iran-affiliated armed group that has been swapping attacks with Israel across the border with Lebanon in recent months, joined in, warning that the attack on the Iranian embassy “will not pass without the enemy receiving punishment and revenge”.
+Hezbollah, the Iran-affiliated armed group that has been swapping attacks with Israel across the border with Lebanon since the start of Israel’s war on Gaza, joined in, warning that the attack on the Iranian diplomatic premises “will not pass without the enemy receiving punishment and revenge”.

 Heavy price